rzmobiledev/one_secure/README.md

 npm run dev
 ```
 ### STEP 2
-Open second terminal and run
+copy and paste file env.frontend to frontend folder. rename it to `.env` Then open second terminal and run
 ```bash
 cd frontend
 ```